BINF-6310L-8310L-Spring25/Problem_Set_14/README.md

  ## Step 1

  Find the data.
-You may need to use google.
+You can use any resource.

  ## Step 2

- Import the data into R and format it so that you can test Stride Frequency vs Treatment
+ Import the data into R

+ # Question 1

+ How many samples are missing PawDrag data?

  ## Step 3